 When you combine dreamy creamy ricotta cheese nestled inside the tender eggplants that melts-in- your-mouth with every bite, makes this dish so irresistible, you won’t miss the crepes (or pasta) for sure!

-Best of all, these eggplant manicotti turned out so light, you’ll have plenty of room to enjoy the rest of your holiday dinner.
+Best of all, this eggplant manicotti turned out so light, you’ll have plenty of room to enjoy the rest of your holiday dinner.

-My family now believes it’s the BEST eggplant manicotti casserole they have ever had!
+My family said it’s the BEST eggplant manicotti casserole they have ever had!
 Who are they kidding, … it’s the only one they ever had!
 Haha…Enjoy!

 Try this recipe!
 Let us know how it turns out.